saymolet/blog-flask/README.md

 The application will be available at `127.0.0.1:5000`.
-The first user to register is granted admin privileges to do create, edit and delete posts from the blog.
+The first user to register is granted admin privileges to create, edit and delete posts from the blog.
 Other users can only read and comment on posts.

 You can access the pgadmin4 at `127.0.0.1:8080`.
 The standard